 - 6X Bonus Points for each dollar of eligible purchases on your Card at U.S. restaurants, U.S. supermarkets, and U.S. gas stations

 - 4X Hilton Honors Bonus Points on U.S online retail purchases

 - 3X Bonus Points for all other eligible purchases on your Card

-The Hilton Surpass is an excellent mid-tier card with a great mix of benefits for the $95 annual fee .
-Cardmembers receive complimentary Hilton Gold status and 10 Priority Pass Lounge access passes each year.
+The Hilton Surpass is an excellent mid-tier card with a great mix of benefits for the $150 annual fee .
+Cardmembers receive complimentary Hilton Gold status and 10 Priority Pass lounge visits each year; see our Hilton Surpass review for more information.
 Enrollment is required for select Amex benefits.

 - 14X Hilton Honors Bonus Points for each dollar of eligible purchases charged on your Card directly with a hotel or resort within the Hilton Portfolio

 - 7X Hilton Honors Bonus Points on flights booked directly with airlines or amextravel.com, car rentals booked directly through select rental companies, and at U.S. restaurants